Best PC for Gaming and Streaming: 8 Top Picks (2026)

 Best for: Streamers who want to customize now and upgrade later.

-We also checked fan noise at 1 meter distance.
+Fan noise also matters at about 1 meter distance.
 Anything above 45 dB during a stream is audible through an open mic, which matters when your microphone is on your desk.
 For audio gear recommendations, our ASMR microphone guide covers sensitive recording setups.

 #Building Your Own Streaming PC